The Handmaids Tale Recap Season 1 Episode 4 Summary

 Advertisement

 When I watched the ceremony in the series premiere, I was struck by how everyone seemed to know what to do.
 In this episode, we find out why.
-A flashback to the Red Center shows that the handmaids went through actual training, taking turns holding each others wrists.
-It's devastating to see the the realization of what they're expected to do dawn on their faces.
+A flashback to the Red Centre shows that the handmaids went through actual training, taking turns holding each others wrists.
+It's devastating to see the the realisation of what they're expected to do dawn on their faces.

 "Are you saying that we will be having intercourse with the men, between the wives' legs?"
 Moira, voice of reason, asks.
 The answer is yes.
 And yes, it's as bad as it sounds.